aysglgnr/web/README.md

 <<<<<<< HEAD

-# The Colab containing the Python code and outputs on the Analysis page
+# The Colab containing the Python code and outputs on the Report page

 Access can be provided via this link (https://colab.research.google.com/drive/13D05EMUCrJw-iXzHamSvkHSoGdsJMdO7?usp=sharing#scrollTo=sxxcvupYRlpz)